Sir Andrew Burns joined the BSB on 1 January 2015,

 Rolande has had a wide-ranging career in Government, and now

 works as an independent non-executive.

-its Equalities and Diversity Committee in January 2012.
-She is also
+Chair of its Equalities and Diversity Committee in January 2012.

-well as a trustee of Community Service Volunteers and of the
+trustee of Volunteering Matters and of the mentoring charity

 In Government, she was Director General of the Office for Civil

 Society in the Cabinet Office until 2010 and, prior to that,